luksen99/Diffusion-Equation/README.md

  Our approach is to use a combination of **finite elements** (B-Splines) to approximate the derivation in space and **explicit Euler** to approximate the evolution in time.

+ ### Example showing our output:
+ Temperature evolution in time and space after a laser pulse hits the probe

   Temperature evolution of probe |  Gaussian laser pulse S(x,t) hitting probe :-------------------------:|:-------------------------:
  <img src="https://media.giphy.com/media/7TudjuaMsW2HP2xQ9Y/giphy.gif" width="320" height="300" />  |  <img src="https://github.com/luksen99/Diffusion-Equation/blob/master/Images/LaserPulse.png" width="320" height="300" />